anyaevostinar/anyaevostinar.github.io/classes/208-f25/lab-buffer-overflow.md

 6. Step through again, taking a look at your stack along the way and probably with `layout asm` open.
 Where do you jump to when the buffer overflows?

+## More reverse engineering
+Try reverse engineering the correct secret number for some extra practice!

 A very similar process will get you through the first part of the Buffer Overflow homework, try it out!